 Much like the common cold, the bacteria that causes kennel cough floats through the air after being expelled by a cough.
 Other dogs in the same space may inhale the air containing infectious agents, and boom!
 They have kennel cough.
 The reason this illness seems so common, and is commonly called “Kennel” cough, is that wherever there are numbers of dogs confined together in an enclosed environment such as a kennel, animal shelter, or veterinary office waiting room (yes, even there!), the disease is much more likely to spread.
 The same is true with “colds” spread from human to human…they are much more likely to occur in a populated, enclosed environment such as an airplane, office, or school.
 Symptoms include dry hacking, coughing that sounds like honking, and sometimes spit-up.
 Don’t be alarmed, as this is not a serious illness and most dogs will recover within 2-3 weeks.
 If you hear your dog coughing, we ask that you do not bring them to day care or boarding for 3 weeks after coughing symptoms have stopped.
 All dogs here at Hidden Paws are required to have the Bordetella vaccine, but please keep in mind that this vaccine only protects against some strains of kennel cough, and it is no where near 100% effective.
 Just like the flu shot in humans only protects against some strains of the flu.
 So even if your dog has been vaccinated against some strains, they are still susceptible.
 Just like humans who get the flu shot may still contract the flu.
 We sanitize and disinfect our entire facility every single day, but this is an airborne illness and it is simply not something that can be prevented.
 Just like your child’s day care or elementary school cannot prevent the common cold from spreading, as clean as they keep the environment!
 We have air purifiers in every room to combat the bacteria and allergens in the air and help it stay clean and fresh, but this is not a foolproof system.
 Puppies under one year of age and elderly dogs older than 10 years are more susceptible to Bordetella, as well as dogs with pre-existing health conditions, breathing abnormalities, allergies, and brachycephalic breeds.

-Puppies must be 4 months old (16 weeks) before they can attend day care or Boarding.
+Puppies must be 4 months old (16 weeks) before they can Board.
 This is because puppies younger than 16 weeks have not yet completed their last round of puppy vaccinations and are not cleared to be around other dogs.
 For their safety, they need to have their last round of puppy vaccinations at 16 weeks before they can be exposed to other dogs.
 All pups should receive one Rabies vaccine, as well as 3 Distemper (DHPP) and at least 2 Bordetella booster vaccines.
 These 3 rounds should be administered at ages 8 weeks, 12 weeks, and the 3rd and final round at age 16 weeks.
 After receiving their last round of shots, we request they wait one FULL WEEK incubation period before coming in for their first day.

 Does Hidden Paws have Breed Restrictions?